golang-design/history/README.md

 ### Linker

+The Go Linker was written by Ken Ken Thompson.
+Russ led a few more overhaul in Go 1.3.
+Austin led a rework to the linker together with Keith, Than, Cheery and many other brilliant brains, which was landed in Go 1.15 and Go 1.16.

 - [design/go13linker](https://golang.org/s/go13linker) Russ Cox.
 Go 1.3 Linker Overhaul.
 November 2013.
 - [design/go116linker](https://golang.org/s/better-linker) Austin Clements.
 Building a better Go linker.
 2019-09-12.